prebid/prebid.github.io/dev-docs/plugins/bc/bc-prebid-plugin-multiad-options.md

 - `scriptLoadTimeout`: used to specify the maximum time in milliseconds that the plugin will wait for a script file to load
 - `frequencyRules`: used to express control of ad frequency in a playlist
 - `adRenderer`: used to override the default behavior of selecting the plugin used to render the ad
+- `loggerLevel`: used to control the amount of information that is emitted by the plugin into the browser’s console.log

 ## Sample Code